learnrelay/learnrelay/content/queries/variables.md

 )
 ```
 We don't understand it completely yet, but don't worry, we'll get there in the next chapter!
 For now, take the query as it is.
-We can use the `orderBy` argument exposed by the GraphQL server to sort the pokemons by their id:
+We can use the `orderBy` argument exposed by the GraphQL server to sort the Pokemons by their id:

 ```javascript
 export default Relay.createContainer(